DikshantJangra/Daywise/README.md

 Input (freeform):

 ```
-Awake at 7:30
+Awake at 7:30 AM
-Classes till 3:30 PM
+Classes from 8:00 AM to 3:30 PM — DSA, DBMS, ADA, AP, Maths
-In Library till 5:20 PM - Arranged ARC browser tabs!
-[2hrs]!!!
+In Library from 3:30 PM to 5:20 PM — Arranged ARC browser tabs
-Then went to mess
+Short break walking to mess after 5:20 PM
+Dinner at mess from 5:45 PM to 6:30 PM
+Return to room from 6:30 PM to 7:00 PM
-Then in room rn at 7 PM
+In room at 7:00 PM
 ```

 Parsing notes: